The 6 Best Sushi Restaurants in Charleston, Ranked (2026)

 - What is the best sushi restaurant in Charleston?

-- Where can I get omakase or a chef's-choice tasting in Charleston?
+- Where can I get omakase in Charleston, SC?

 - Is O-Ku worth visiting in Charleston?

 - Yes.
-O-Ku is the city's longest-running destination sushi program — opened 2010, second-floor space with a rooftop bar, consistently in the top-three for raw fish in any locals' ranking.
+O-Ku on upper King opened in 2010 and remains the city's destination sushi room — second-floor dining space with a rooftop bar attached, the everyday name when sushi is the plan.
 Book a week or two out on weekends.
-The happy-hour roll menu in the lounge is one of the best deals in the city.
+The rooftop happy-hour roll menu is one of the best deals in downtown Charleston.

 - What's the best sushi in Mount Pleasant?